 How to Visit Dambulla Caves

 Cave Temples have an entrance fee that you pay at the car park.
 The temples are on a high hill so getting there is a bit like an effort.
 You have to climb steep stairs and I can say it’s hot.
 But once you are up you’ll get sensational views of the jungle country.

 View from the terrace

-At Dambulla you will meet monkeys.
-There are many of them so watch your camera and belongings.
+At Dambulla you will meet many monkeys.
+There are a lot of them so watch your camera and belongings.
 Even when the monkeys look tired and bored they might not be that.

 Monkey in temple tree, Dambulla Cave Temples